Akira Makino: Early life

 Makino was born in 1922, in a small town in Osaka Prefecture.
 At the start of World War II, he was assigned to the navy's No. 33 patrol.
 In August 1944, at the age of 22, he was transferred to an air base in Zamboanga on Mindanao Island, in the Philippines.

 Human experiments

 According to Makino, experimentation on about 30 prisoners was carried out between December 1944 and February 1945.
 The prisoners were mostly Moro Muslims, and included women and children, as well as two Filipino men suspected of spying for the United States.
-Makino performed operations on these prisoners including amputations, abdominal dissections and other experiments.
+Makino performed operations on these prisoners including amputations, abdominal vivisections and other experiments.
 In his interview with the Kyodo News Agency, he described, in particular, his experience with the two Filipino men suspected of spying.
 He said he sedated the men by placing ether-soaked cloth over their mouths, and then was instructed to study their livers after making an incision with a surgical knife.
 Makino stated that, at the time, he thought it was a "horrible" thing that he was doing, but that he was too scared to refuse orders because he would have been killed for disobedience.